suyinwb/kickstarter-analysis/README.md

 We do not have the data between 2018 to 2021.
 Especially with the current climate of Covid-19 global pandemic, where social events with big crowds are not permitted, our second analysis using the older dataset will not give Louise an accurate analysis for her to take further actions with Kickstarter today.
 What we presented below must be considered as informational pre-pandemic snapshot of Kickstarter analysis.

 Define Strategy & Metrics:
+1. Campaigns:
-Campaigns: Main / Parent Category & Sub-Category
+  1. Main / Parent Category
+  1. Sub-Category

+1. Countries:
+  1. USA
-Countries: USA, Great Britain
+  1. Great Britain

 Data Retrieval Plan:
-Use Kickstarter dataset in Excel.
+* Use Kickstarter dataset in Excel.

 Assemble & Clean the Data:
-Excel formatting & formulas.
+* Excel formatting & formulas.

 Analyse for Trends:
-Category & Sub-Category
+1. Category & Sub-Category
-Goals
+1. Goals
-Launch Dates
+1. Launch Dates

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 Acknowledging Limitations:
-* Dataset is not up-to-date.
+1. Dataset is not up-to-date.

-* Other marketing elements in a campaign:
+1. Other marketing elements in a campaign:
   * Is this what the target market really wants?
   * Quality of marketing copy writing & campaign video
   * Quality of backers incentive rewards and the different tiers